 In iOS 11 Apple introduced the ability for third-party applications to capture and record or stream the device screen.
-Streamlabs in one such application enabling you to live stream from your mobile device to services such as Multistream, Twitch, YouTube, Mixer, Facebook, or a Custom RTMP Server (such as Wowza Streaming Cloud).
+Streamlabs in one such application enabling you to live stream from your mobile device to services such as Multistream, Twitch, YouTube, Facebook, or a Custom RTMP Server.

 1. Start by installing Streamlabs from the iOS App Store.